 • Intentional physical attack against a teacher with the intent to cause bodily harm resulting in severe injuries or any physical attack against a teacher.

-For up-to-date COVID-19 district website and For further assistance Student Services office procedures, refer to the locate the COVID-19 tab. you may contact the at 706-857-3447.
+procedures, refer to the locate the COVID-19 tab. you may contact the at 706-857-3447.

 Chattooga County Schools